JDL05/PredictingVentureSuccess_ADA/README.md

 ## 📎 Deliverables

 [Research Paper](LINK)
-The results are explained in a research-type paper where the related work, methodology and experiment application is explained.
+The results are explained in a research-type paper that describes the related work, methodology, and application of the experiment.
 This paper provides the most detailed information.

 [Dashboard](LINK)
-The Dashboard is coded with React and is [online](Link) accessible.
-Nevertheless, the source code is provided and can be run locally.
+The dashboard is coded in React and is [online](link) accessible.
+However, the source code is provided and can be run locally.

 ---